 Hop on the free Wi-Fi to get some work done, surf the net or simply brag to your friends about your holiday!
 There’s no annoying sign-up form to fill in and the connection is good enough to upload pics.

-♥ The Kids Zone
+5. A Kids Zone

 Down in the main airport lobby children excitedly chase each other round the seats, more often than not bumping into cases or people.
-Up in Gatwick v-room there’s a kids play zone, with games and toys to keep them entertained.
+Up in V Room Gatwick there’s a kids play zone, with games and toys to keep them entertained.
 It’s tucked away from the adult-only zone (yep, there’s one of those too).

 There are loads of glossy magazines to flick through while you munch on your third course of breakfast.
 They’re those fancy, expensive ones that I usually reward myself with as a pay day treat.
 Here there are loads of them to get your mitts on.
 Bliss.

-If you add up the price of a miniscule breakfast elsewhere in the airport, with the cost of a few magazines, snacks, and Wi-Fi you can easily justify the £24.50.
+If you add up the price of a miniscule breakfast elsewhere in the airport, with the cost of a few magazines, snacks, and Wi-Fi you can easily justify it.
 Plus, at Gatwick you can also speed through security and check-in.
 You can find out more here.